The Rolston String Quartet has won First Prize at the 12th Banff Centre International String Quartet Competition.

-For over 30 years, BISQC has celebrated the art of chamber music while providing career support for emerging string quartets.
-Intended as a one-time special event, the first BISQC was held in 1983 to mark the 50th anniversary of Banff Centre for Arts and Creativity.
-The outstanding success of the first competition inspired organizers to make BISQC a triennial event.
+For over 30 years, Banff Centre International String Quartet Competition has celebrated the art of chamber music while providing career support for emerging string quartets.
+Intended as a one-time special event, the first competition was held in 1983 to mark the 50th anniversary of Banff Centre for Arts and Creativity.
+The outstanding success of the first competition inspired organizers to make this a triennial event.

-BISQC gives audiences an in-depth and behind-the-scenes look at the thrill and heartbreak of a live chamber music competition as 10 of the world’s best young string quartets vie for over $150,000 in cash and prizes to support their emerging careers before a remarkably dedicated chamber music audience.
+The competition gives audiences an in-depth and behind-the-scenes look at the thrill and heartbreak of a live chamber music competition as 10 of the world’s best young string quartets vie for over $150,000 in cash and prizes to support their emerging careers before a remarkably dedicated chamber music audience.
 The triennial competition is a member of the World Federation of International Music Competitions, and is widely recognized among the top events of its kind.

 Past winners have included the St. Lawrence, Miró, Daedalus, Jupiter, TinAlley, Cecilia, Dover, and Rolston String Quartets.
 The competition is open to quartets of all nationalities whose members are all under the age of 35 at the time of the competition.

-Read this brief newsletter on the 12th Banff International String Quartet Competition to learn more about the most recent competition.
+Read this brief newsletter on the 12th Banff Centre International String Quartet Competition to learn more about the most recent competition.

 Catch up on the essentials from the hugely successful 2016 competition: